Spotlight On Luxury: Colorado

-Over the last (nearly) thirty years, we have come to know some regions of the world more than others because our clients often determine their homes’ future locations using similar considerations, i.e., weather, view, metropolitan access, privacy, permitting, et cetera.
-This selection criteria has led to several regions around the globe where Precision Craft returns time and time again.
+Over the last (nearly) thirty years, we have come to know some regions of the world more than others.
+This is because our clients often determine their homes’ future locations using similar considerations, i.e., weather, view, metropolitan access, privacy, permitting, et cetera.
+Consequently, this selection criteria led to several regions around the globe where Precision Craft returns time and time again.
 It is for this reason we are highlighting certain corners of the world in a series of articles.

 In our previous installment, we shared the many benefits of America’s Pacific Northwest region, specifically, Puget Sound in Washington.
-The system of estuaries is one of Precision Craft’s busiest building areas as of this writing with several custom homes in various stages of planning, designing, and building.
-Did you miss the feature on Puget Sound?
-Click here.
+The system of estuaries is one of Precision Craft’s busiest building areas as of this writing.
+Indeed, several custom homes are in various stages of planning, designing, and building.
+If you missed the feature on Puget Sound, click here.

 This article shares the sure appeal of America’s “Centennial State,” Colorado.
-We hope it provides insight into why you may wish to consider Colorado for your luxury Precision Craft residence.
+We hope you receive insight into why you may wish to consider Colorado for your luxury Precision Craft residence.

 There Is Something About Colorado…

 Colorado is home to more Precision Craft luxury residences than any other state in America (i).
 Famous for its significant share of the Rocky Mountains in its western half; arid, high plains in its eastern half; and the dramatic waters of the Colorado River, Colorado is quintessential “American West.”
 With less than six million people in a space of approximately 270,000 kilometers squared, (just under 105,000 square miles), Colorado’s storied peaks, plains, and rivers attract millions of visitors year-round.